jgehrcke/goeffel/README.md

 ```

-For measuring beyond the process lifetime use `--pid-command <command>`, as in
+For measuring beyond the process lifetime use `--pid-command <command>`.
-this example:
+In the following example I use the [pgrep](https://linux.die.net/man/1/pgrep) utility is for discovering the newest [stress](https://linux.die.net/man/1/stress) process:

 ```text
 $ goeffel --pid-command 'pgrep stress --newest'